mlk2991/anonymous/README.rst

 -----------------------------------------------------------
 Avoid anything that Google produces like the plague!
-Of course, they are not the only ones you need to absolutely avoid when using to Tor but they are the worst, just ask `Assange <https://www.amazon.com/When-Google-WikiLeaks-Julian-Assange/dp/1944869115>`_!
+Of course, they are not the only ones you need to absolutely avoid when using Tor but they are the worst, just ask `Assange <https://www.amazon.com/When-Google-WikiLeaks-Julian-Assange/dp/1944869115>`_!

 Facebook, Apple and Microsoft\* are the other evil companies you must stay clear if you value your anonymity.